 - a.
 Graduate students are encouraged to go to scientific meetings. - b.
 The major professor of a student presenting a paper is encouraged to compensate the student for part or all the expenses of the trip. - c.
-In some cases, limited matching funds may be available from the Animal Science department, the Dean's Office of the College of Agriculture and Natural Resources or the Graduate School (https://grad.msu.edu/travel/).
+In some cases, limited matching funds may be available from the Department of Animal Science, the Dean's Office of the College of Agriculture and Natural Resources or the Graduate School (https://grad.msu.edu/travel/).